 That's still in the future; for now, what seems to make sense for our organization is to plan our conferences around several principles:

 Regarding the last point, GWS is working on several fronts:

 Paperless communications.
 We have designed our conference management system to be as paperless as possible.
-Our registration process is 100% web-based, and virtually all of our routine correspondence with registrants is via e-mail.
+Our registration process is 100% web-based, and virtually all of our routine correspondence with registrants is via e-mail (the exception being certain hard-copy receipts we mail out).
 We print only one hard copy of all abstracts received, and this is shared by the Conference Committee in their selection meetings.
-We have gone to an e-book format for the conference proceedings, eliminating the production of several hundred paperback books.
-For GWS2015 we are looking at creating a conference app to help people navigate the meeting.
+Beginning with GWS2011, we are going to an e-book format for the conference proceedings, eliminating the production of several hundred paperback books.

 Use of recycled materials.
 Whenever we do produce paper materials, they are printed on stock made from at least 50% recycled fibers.
 (The portion of this 50% figure that is made from post-consumer fiber varies.)
 Similarly, wherever possible we choose packing and shipping materials, and conference giveaways (such as folders), that are made from recycled materials.

 Minimizing food/beverage disposables.
 In our Request for Proposals (RFPs) to hotels, we specify that refreshment breaks be served on china wherever possible.

 Water/energy conservation (towel and linen re-use).
 Most hotels now have a program in which guests can specify that their towels and bed linens not be changed; we insist upon it in our RFPs.
 All new hotels have low-flush toilets installed; most also have water-saving showerheads and other fixtures, and energy-efficient lighting (e.g., compact fluorescent bulbs).